HomeLatest NewsTelecomMobile subscriber base grows to 1.035 billion in March 2018: COAI

 Register Now →

 Talking about the increase in the subscriber base, Rajan S Mathews, Director General, COAI, said, “We are immensely pleased to witness that country is continuing on its path of steady growth momentum.
 This consistent growth is imperative, particularly for the telecom industry, given its poor financial health and hyper-competition.
-The industry is also advancing by way of adopting , enhancing products & services, and preparing itself for 5G and major policy reforms.
+The industry is also advancing by way of adopting emerging technologies, enhancing products & services, and preparing itself for 5G and major reforms.
 These efforts are sure to contribute on a large scale to the Government’s initiatives such as Digital India.
 The growth seen in mobile subscribers this month is encouraging, and the industry is working daily to ensure that connectivity reaches the farthest corners of the country.”

 Mobile connectivity and data services are imperative in the goal to bridge the digital divide in India.
 With these tools, we can move towards a truly equitable and democratic nation.
-The telecom industry, therefore, deserves an urgent and immediate intervention to encourage policy and regulatory stability, and facilitate growth, innovation and in the sector in view of the mounting financial debt and debilitating financial health of the industry.
+The telecom industry, therefore, deserves an urgent and immediate intervention to encourage policy and regulatory stability, and facilitate growth, innovation and investment in the sector in view of the mounting financial debt and debilitating financial health of the industry.

 The industry remains committed towards working for a fully connected and digitally empowered India and, furthering the Hon Prime Minister’s vision of building a Digital India to empower the country’s citizens with access to information via the Internet and crucial government services.